Lisa Cooper

 School of Nursing

 Lisa Cooper is an international thought leader on addressing health disparities.
-She examines the ways race and socioeconomic factors shape patient care, and the ways patients and health systems, in partnership with communities, can improve outcomes for at-risk populations.
+She examines the ways race and socioeconomic factors shape patient care, and the ways patients and health systems, in partnership with communities, can improve outcomes for populations experiencing health disparities.

 Cooper is the author of Why Are Health Disparities Everyone’s Problem?, which reveals how health disparities are crippling our health care system and society, driving up health care costs, leading to adverse health outcomes and ultimately an enormous burden of human suffering, and shows how we can work together to eliminate the injustices that plague our health care system and society.
 The book is part of the Johns Hopkins Wavelengths series.